Curtis241/taskmgr/README.rst

     * Short date - jan-dec 1-31
 * Attractive table structure provided by the BeautifulTable library https://pypi.org/project/beautifultable/
 * Import / Export of tasks to Google Tasks service
-* The list task feature displays all tasks and list that groups tasks by project and label
+* The list task feature displays all tasks that have not been deleted.
+* The group command orders tasks by project and label.
+The results can be exported to a csv file.
 * The filter command selects tasks by the status, project, complete/incomplete status, and label.
-* The count command summarizes and displays the number of tasks in each project by complete, incomplete, and deleted states.
+* The count command summarizes and displays the number of tasks in each project by date, date_range, label, project, and status.
+When the all command is used both the deleted and un-deleted tasks are included.
+The data is persisted to the selected database.
+* Added export of tasks to a csv file on results that are filtered.
+In addition to the csv file, the today command can also export to a markdown file.
+* Added support for a json or redis database.
+The database type can be configured using the default command.

+The commands available in version 0.1.4.
+Usage: tm [OPTIONS] COMMAND [ARGS]...

+Options:
+  --help  Show this message and exit.

+Commands:
-The commands available in version 0.1.2. add           Appends a task using the provided or default parameters complete      Marks the task as done copy          Duplicates a task and resets the done status count         Counts the tasks delete        Toggles the delete parameter but keeps the object in the file database edit          Replaces the task parameters with the provided parameters export_tasks  Exports the tasks to the Google Tasks service filter        Selects tasks using the filter type and provided value import_tasks  Imports the tasks from the Google Tasks service list          Displays all tasks by index order reschedule    Moves all tasks from the past to today set_defaults  Sets the parameter defaults used by the add command today         Lists only the tasks that have today's date
+  add         Appends a task using the provided or default parameters complete    Marks the task as done count       Displays task count defaults    Sets the default variables delete      Toggles the delete parameter but keeps the object in the... edit        Replaces the task parameters with the provided parameters export      Exports the tasks to the Google Tasks service filter      Filters tasks group       Groups tasks import      Imports the tasks from the Google Tasks service list        Lists all un-deleted tasks reschedule  Moves all tasks from the past to today reset       Resets the done status today       Lists only the tasks that have today's date

 Credits
 -------